As a teacher, I rely on a number of different tools to help make my job easier while also ensuring I deliver a better experience for my students.

 Remind is a great way to quickly communicate important information, with options for messaging the entire school, a single classroom, or individual parents and guardians.
 Documents, pictures, and other files can be attached to messages, and announcements can be scheduled ahead of time.

-Remind also translates into almost 100 languages, making it a smooth process to contact families from different backgrounds.
+One of the cool things I really like about Remind is that it also translates into almost 100 languages, making it a smooth process to contact families from different backgrounds.
 Remind technology also ensures that messages are sent to all phone numbers, including flip phones.

 Google Classroom is one of the easiest ways to convey information to students and families online.
 GC is easy to set up and syncs seamlessly with your Gmail account, making it convenient to keep track of messages, assignments, homework, and more.